DonquixoteGarry/Data_Structure/README.md

-# the file named "data_structure"
 # create this file to save the assignment of lesson "Data Structure"（数据结构）(provided by Mr.Yang,NKU（南开大学）,2019)
-# create the file for sharing and communication only
-# don't copy the code without any agreement or use it by inappropriate ways
-# please send mails to me at "zhengji20001205@gmail.com" if you have need
+# create the file for sharing and communication only, you can copy and use them freely, please send issues to me if you need